-The purpose of this project is to allow Employees to increase their FTE while providing flexibility on the scheduling of the additional shifts.
-It is expected that utilization of this project will allow for the creation of higher FTE than would otherwise be possible.
+The purpose of this option is to allow employees to increase their FTE while providing flexibility on the scheduling of the additional shifts.
+It is expected that utilization of this option will allow for the creation of higher FTEs than would otherwise be possible.